Tokololo/react-json-ptr-form/README.md

 	   </Page>);
     };
 # Change Log
+## version 2.0.3
+ - Fixed a bug on resetValue
 ## version 2.0.2
- - Fix the dirty flag from reporting true whilst the form is initialising
+ - Fixed the dirty flag from reporting true whilst the form is initialising
 ## version 2.0.1
  - Fixed bug where in very rare circumstances postValidator errors may be overwritten.
 ## version 2.0.0